shabanichtbfob/PedroFidalgoe/README.md

 A database named 'videostore' needs to be created before running the test suite in MySQL.
 The configuration file named fenix-framework.properties should work by default.

 To run the test suite:
-In the project folder 'mvn clean compile test'.
+In the project root folder 'mvn clean compile test'.

 To run App.java:
-In the project folder 'mvn clean compile exec:java'.
+In the project root folder 'mvn clean compile exec:java'.